 Kelsey Brey

-Kelsey Brey, LMHC, completed their master’s in Counseling Psychology from Chestnut Hill College in Philadelphia, Pennsylvania.
-She provides individual and couples therapy as a Fellow at the Psychotherapy Institute of Back Bay (PIBB).
-Kelsey has years of experience working in the emergency room, completing crisis mental health interventions and assessments.
-They have interest in and commitment to helping patients navigate the unique challenges associated with young adulthood as well as providing a welcoming environment for those identifying as LGBTQ+.
-She supports those dealing with a variety of psychological conditions such as depression, anxiety, bipolar disorder, and PTSD.
+Kelsey Brey, LMHC, received their master’s in Counseling Psychology from Chestnut Hill College in Philadelphia, Pennsylvania followed by an additional 2.5 years of a PsyD.
+Kelsey has years of experience working in the emergency room, completing crisis mental health interventions and assessments and supports those dealing with a variety of psychological conditions such as depression, anxiety, bipolar disorder, and PTSD.
+They provide individual and couples therapy as a Fellow at the Psychotherapy Institute of Back Bay (PIBB) with an interest in and commitment to helping patients navigate the unique challenges associated with young adulthood as well as providing a welcoming environment for those identifying as LGBTQ+.

 Yael Elhadad

 Yael Elhadad, LCSW, received her masters from Boston College School of Social Work, and her BSW from the Hebrew University School of Social Work in Jerusalem, Israel.
 She is a postgraduate fellow at the Psychotherapy Institute of Back Bay (PIBB) and provides psychodynamic psychotherapy to individuals and couples.
 Yael is committed to providing a healing space in which individuals and couples could deepen their understanding of themselves and of each other.
-In addition to her work at PIBB, Yael is a postgraduate fellow at the Massachusetts Institute of Psychoanalysis (MIP).
+In addition to her work at PIBB, Yael completed a postgraduate fellowship at the Massachusetts Institute of Psychoanalysis (MIP).
 Yael provides therapy in English and Hebrew.

 Kellie Foxx-Gonzalez